efpl-columbia/BoundaryLayerDynamics.jl/README.md

 ## Current State

-The code has all parts to run a DNS with MPI, using multiple layers per process.
-The one case that is not handled completely yet is when there is just one layer per process.
-Also, while parts of the code have been tested thoroughly, the combined solver is poorly tested so it is not even clear whether it will reliably compute a solution, and if it does the solution might be very wrong.
+The code has all parts to run a DNS with MPI, using any number of  layers per process.
+While parts of the code have been tested thoroughly, the combined solver is poorly tested so it is not even clear whether it will reliably compute a solution, and if it does the solution might be very wrong.

 ### Next Steps

 - compare timing in more challenging setting
 - test advection term
 - test integration/global solver
-- implement one layer per process in diffusion term
 - batch size: play in interactive trials, implement automatic search for best value
 - improve handling of errors during MPI testing
 - consider more complete handling of boundary conditions in advection term